Richard Roth

 A paper on assertions of higher-order ignorance.
 Manuscript.

 A paper on reliabilism and defeat, with Bar Luzon.
-Manuscript.
+Forthcoming in Oxford Studies in Epistemology.

 According to reliabilism, whether a belief is justified, or amounts to knowledge, depends on whether similar beliefs are, or would be, true.
 We consider familiar arguments that reliabilism is incompatible with defeat, and show how reliabilists can respond to them by understanding similarity in a flexible way.
 This alternative conception of similarity also allows reliabilists to provide a unified treatment of defeat, including higher-order defeat.
 However, it also over-generates justification when you learn but ignore excellent evidence for an otherwise unjustified belief.
 We argue that this problem is much harder, and calls for a structural revision of reliabilism.
 We propose what we take to be the best such revision.